www3838438/status/site/content/incidents/8-15-17-timeouts-simple-api.md

 +++

-# Intermittent Timeouts in the Simple API (EU Region)
+**Investigating:** We're investigating intermittent timeouts for queries to the Simple API in the eu-west-1 region.

-Starting 10:30 CEST, the Simple API in the eu-west-1 region experienced intermittent timeouts for queries.
-This is now resolved.
+**Resolved:** We identified performance issues and resolved them.